Primordial Black Holes in Induced Gravity Inflationary Models with Two Scalar Fields: Numerical solutions of the evolution equations

 \section{Numerical solutions of the evolution equations}

-To analyze the evolution of scalar fields during inflation and get values of inflationary parameters $n_s$, $r$, and $A_s$ we solve system~(\ref{DYNSYSTEMN}) numerically.
+We solve system~(\ref{DYNSYSTEMN}) numerically to analyze the evolution of scalar fields during inflation and to get values of inflationary parameters $n_s$, $r$, and $A_s$.
 We define the e-folding number $N$ in such a way that $N=0$ corresponds to the moment at which inflationary parameters are calculated.